'Betrayed and devastated': Mistress blackmailed married lover for $150,000

-A scorned mistress tried to extort $150,000 from a married businessman she was having an affair with by threatening to expose his infidelity because she felt "betrayed and devastated", an Australian court has heard.
+A scorned mistress tried to extort A$150,000 ($165,000) from a married businessman she was having an affair with by threatening to expose his infidelity because she felt "betrayed and devastated", an Australian court has heard.

 Perth real estate agent Rachel Roche, 40, met the man, whose identity has been suppressed, on the dating site SeekingArrangements in 2019.

-More details of their affair - and the reasons Roche then sent a string of emails demanding the lump sum, and $50,000 a day if it wasn't paid by her deadline - were revealed at her sentencing in the Perth District Court on Thursday, the West Australian reports.
+More details of their affair - and the reasons Roche then sent a string of emails demanding the lump sum, and A$50,000 a day if it wasn't paid by her deadline - were revealed at her sentencing in the Perth District Court on Thursday, the West Australian reports.

-The court was told that the pair quickly developed an intimate relationship after meeting through the dating site in 2019.
-But the man failed to inform Roche that he was married with children and ghosted her when she saw a photo of him wearing a wedding ring and confronted him.
+The court was told the pair quickly developed an intimate relationship after meeting through the dating site in 2019.
+But the man failed to inform Roche he was married with children and ghosted her when she saw a photo of him wearing a wedding ring and confronted him.

 Roche's defence lawyer Barrister Linda Black told Perth's District Court her client had "stupidly believed" he would leave his wife but he then cut off all contact with her.
-Feeling 'betrayed and devastated', Roche sent him nine emails demanding he pay her $150,000 in cash or she would tell his wife and business associates about the affair.
+Feeling 'betrayed and devastated", Roche sent him nine emails demanding he pay her A$150,000 in cash or she would tell his wife and business associates about the affair.

 Prosecutor George Brett said the victim did have a "significant amount to lose" on receiving the emails, Perth Now reports.

-"He was in a Catch-22 — either he would pay or risk his affair being disclosed," Brett said.
+"He was in a catch-22 — either he would pay or risk his affair being disclosed," Brett said.

 "And there is a degree of spite and vindictiveness, and an element of greed."